ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 ### Translations
 We have a translation platform for those of you who speak another language to work on translating the mod into your native language.
 You can get started at https://github.com/ismail0234/Subnautica-Below-Zero-Multiplayer/tree/main/app/languages

-### How can I donate?
-We do not accept donations to the mod.
-Those wishing to give money can do so here: **Coming Soon**